JUDITH O. ACRES

-Judith has been featured with ensembles across the US, including the Seattle Baroque Orchestra, Atlanta Baroque Orchestra, La Follia Austin Baroque, Apollo's Fire, Texas Early Music Project, Mansfield Symphony Orchestra, Istanpitta, CBE, and the Warren Philharmonic, to name a few, and has both taught and performed at such workshops as The Amherst Eearly Music International Festival, Lute Society of America, The Texas Toot, American Harp Society, and SEMA (Southeastern Medieval Association), as well as smaller workshops and conferences across the country.
+Judith has been featured with ensembles across North America, including the Seattle Baroque Orchestra, Atlanta Baroque Orchestra, La Follia Austin Baroque, Apollo's Fire, Texas Early Music Project, Mansfield Symphony Orchestra, Istanpitta, CBE, and the Warren Philharmonic, to name a few, and has both taught and performed at such workshops as The Amherst Early Music International Festival, Lute Society of America, The Texas Toot, American Harp Society, and SEMA (Southeastern Medieval Association), as well as smaller workshops and conferences across the country.

-Also an active choral vocalist and director, Judith makes frequent appearances as both chorister and soloist with a variety of professional vocal ensembles, including King's Counterpoint, Contrapunctus Early Music, Counterpoint (UK), Quire Cleveland, The Serlo Consort (UK), Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, and the Trinity Chamber Singers.
-She has over twenty years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Director of Music for a number of churches and various performing organizations throughout Texas and NE Ohio.
+Also an active choral vocalist and director, Judith has made frequent appearances as both chorister and soloist with a variety of professional vocal ensembles, including Vox Regis, King's Counterpoint, Contrapunctus Early Music, Counterpoint (UK), Quire Cleveland, The Serlo Consort (UK), Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, and the Trinity Chamber Singers.
+She has many years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Director of Music for a number of churches and various performing organizations throughout Texas and NE Ohio.

 Often noted for being "even stronger when she is allowed to act as well as sing," Judith is equally active in the theater, taking leading roles not only in musicals but also a variety of dramatic and comedic productions.
 Her casting to date has exemplified a wide dramatic and vocal range: from soprano roles such as Lily in The Secret Garden, Marian Paroo in The Music Man, Kate in Kiss Me, Kate, Laurey in Oklahoma!, Sarah in Guys & Dolls, and Fiona in Brigadoon; to mezzo characters which include the title role in Mame, Adelaide in Guys & Dolls, and Janet Marley in The Christmas Carol Rag; and on to dramatic and comedic roles including Maggie the Cat in Cat on a Hot Tin Roof, Mary Smith in the British bedroom farce Run For Your Wife, Virginia in the apocalyptic comedy Early One Evening at the Rainbow Bar and Grill, and the role of acerbic Jessie Mae Watts in The Trip to Bountiful, for which she received an OCTA Excellence in Acting award and nomination for the Cleveland Critics Circle Award.

-Judith's passion for choral music led her to found and accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music in 2013, a group which is the “sister ensemble” to the UK vocal ensemble Counterpoint, which she co-manages with founder and Music Director David Acres.
-In 2014 they together created their third 'sister' vocal ensemble, The King's Counterpoint, and in together launched the high-voices ensemble Cantores Charleston in 2019, both based in Judith's hometown of Charleston, SC.
+Judith's passion for choral music led her to found and accept the position of Executive Artistic Director for the ensemble Contrapunctus Early Music in 2013, a 'sister' ensemble to the UK vocal ensemble Counterpoint, which she currently co-manages with founder and Musical Director David Acres.
+In 2014 they co-founded the third of their vocal ensembles, The King's Counterpoint, and in together launched the high-voices ensemble Cantores Charleston in 2019, both based in Judith's hometown of Charleston, SC.
 Their latest venture, Vox Regis, was founded in 2021 and is a small ensemble of professional vocalists focusing on traditional and innovative new polyphony

-Judith is also an accomplished instrumentalist, making apparances at a number of events and with a variety of early music ensembles across North America.
+Also an accomplished instrumentalist, Judith has made appearances at a number of events and with a variety of early music ensembles across North America.
 She has been performing on shawms, recorders and hand drums for more than twenty years.

 Judith and David are currently in residence at historic Old Saint Andrew's Parish Church in Charleston, SC., where David is Director of Music and Judith is Assistant to the Director and staff vocalist.
-She can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Vox Regis, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.
+She can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Vox Regis, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica, among others.

 For more information on Judith, please visit www.judithacres.com.